U P Hotels Ltd.

 To the Members of U. P. Hotels Limited

 Report on the Audit of Financial Statements Opinion

-We have audited the accompanying financial statements of U. P. Hotels Limited("the Company") which comprises the Balance Sheet as at March 312020 theStatement of Profit and Loss (including Other Comprehensive Income) Statement of Changesin Equity and Statement of Cash Flows for the year then ended and a summary ofsignificant accounting policies and other explanatory information (hereinafter referred to as"the financial statements").
+We have audited the accompanying financial statements of U. P. Hotels Limited("the Company") which comprise the Balance Sheet as at March 312020 theStatement of Profit and Loss (including Other Comprehensive Income) Statement of Changesin Equity and Statement of Cash Flows for the year then ended and summary of significantaccounting policies and other explanatory information (hereinafter referred to as"the financial statements").